Canadian parliament seeks terrorist designation for Proud Boys group

 Henry “Enrique” Tarrio, the current leader of the Proud Boys, was arrested earlier this month in Washington, D.C., after he took credit for setting fire to a stolen “Black Lives Matter” banner.

-Days later, several known Proud Boys were spotted among the mobs who stormed the U.S. Capitol during a violent insurrection that resulted in five deaths and the impeachment of former President Trump.
+Days later, several known Proud Boys were spotted among the mobs who stormed the Capitol during a violent insurrection that resulted in five deaths and the impeachment of former President Trump.

 The U.S. Department of Justice has since charged more than 100 people with related crimes, including Proud Boys members Nicholas R. Ochs of Hawaii and Joseph Randall Biggs of Florida, among others.